 This website is intended to serve as an online resource pertaining to drafting and enforcing tribal protection orders.
 Note that each tribe is unique with respect to tribal constitutions and codes.
 The reader should consult the specific tribal constitution and tribal codes for additional requirements regarding drafting and enforcement of tribal protection orders.

 - What is a protection order?

 Protection orders may be known by a variety of names to include injunction, restraining order, civil restraining order or victim protection order just to name a few.
 A protection order is a legal document that is available to victims of domestic violence in most jurisdictions.
 A protection order is a legal order issued by a court to protect a certain person from abuse.
 Statutes may require a certain relationship between the petitioner and defendant that will vary from jurisdiction to jurisdiction.
 A protection order can be either civil or criminal and protection order remedies may vary from jurisdiction to jurisdiction depending upon the law of the issuing jurisdiction.
-Enforcement of violations of a protection order may also be civil and/or criminal in nature.
+Enforcement for violations of a protection order may also be civil and/or criminal in nature.

 There are generally two types of civil protection orders available to victims of abuse.
 Ex parte orders are available in most jurisdictions in emergency situations.
 Ex parte orders are issued without a full hearing if the victim can demonstrate immediate danger.
 Permanent orders can be issued after the defendant has been provided with notice of the allegations in the petition/application for a protection order and an opportunity to be heard.

 - Why are tribal protection orders needed?